Susquehanna River Basin Commission: Membership

-Purpose and Activities
+Purpose and activities

-The purpose of the SRBC is to manage the water resources of the Susquehanna River under comprehensive planning principles through its own programs and by coordinating the efforts of the three states and the federal government.
-These program efforts include implementation of structural and non-structural flood mitigation projects, regulation of water withdrawals and consumptive use, allocation of water resources among the member states, restoration and preservation of fisheries and wetlands, protection of future water supply (including availability of flows into the Chesapeake Bay), and protection of water quality.
+The purpose of the SRBC is to manage the water resources of the Susquehanna River in accordance with comprehensive planning principles through its own programs and by coordinating the efforts of the three states and the federal government.
+These program efforts include implementation of structural and nonstructural flood mitigation projects, regulation of water withdrawals and consumptive use, allocation of water resources among the member states, restoration and preservation of fisheries and wetlands, protection of future water supply (including availability of flows into the Chesapeake Bay), and protection of water quality.

-Commission staff develops and implements the programs as directed by the commissioners and as found in Commission's comprehensive plan.
+Commission staff develops and implements the programs as directed by the commissioners and as found in the commission's comprehensive plan.
 The six priority management areas of the Comprehensive Plan are listed below, along with desired results.

-Sustainable Water Development: To regulate and plan for water resources development in a manner that maintains economic viability, protects instream users, and ensures ecological diversity; and meets immediate and future needs of the people of the basin for domestic, municipal, commercial, agricultural and industrial water supply and recreational activities.
+Sustainable Water Development: To regulate and plan for water resources development in a manner that maintains economic viability, protects instream users, and ensures ecological diversity, and that meets the immediate and future needs of the basin's people for domestic, municipal, commercial, agricultural, and industrial water supply and recreational activities.

 Water Quality: To support the existing and designated uses of all water bodies by achieving water quality that meets or exceeds standards.

-Flooding: To prevent loss of life and significantly reduce future damages from floods within the Basin through an integrated system of structural and nonstructural flood damage reduction measures.
+Flooding: To prevent loss of life and significantly reduce future damage from floods within the basin through an integrated system of structural and nonstructural flood damage reduction measures.

 Ecosystems: To achieve healthy ecosystems that provide groundwater and surface water of sufficient quality and in adequate supply to support abundant and diverse populations of aquatic, riparian, and terrestrial organisms, as well as human use.

 Chesapeake Bay: To manage the water resources of the Susquehanna River Basin to assist in restoring and maintaining the Chesapeake Bay so it meets or exceeds applicable water quality standards and supports healthy populations of living resources, including oysters, crabs, fish, waterfowl, shore birds, and underwater grasses.

 Coordination, Cooperation and Public Information: To maximize available human resources and achieve common and complementary management objectives by the commission, its member jurisdictions and others; to promote the planning and management of the basin's water resources in the most efficient manner possible; to inform the public on the commission's water management responsibilities; and to enhance the public's access to Commission information and in commenting on Commission activities.